-The Mesoscopic Quantum Optics (MQO) group uses light to investigate physical phenomena at scales that bridge the quantum and classical domains.
+The Mesoscopic Quantum Optics (MQO) group uses light to expose nonclassical phenomena at large energy scales.
 Some of the most interesting and counter-intuitive consequences of quantum mechanics, for example superposition, wave-particle duality and nonlocality, are not part of our everyday experience of the world.
-We wish to find the scale limits on phenomena like these, and if and how they can be reached.
-Our route to building large quantum systems is to make big building blocks - large quantum states of light that can be combined to build even larger systems.
+We wish to find out what the scale limits are on phenomena like these, and if and how they can be reached.
+Our route to building large quantum systems is to make large building blocks - fundamental quantum units that can be combined to build even larger systems.